 If you're facing foreclosure, the sooner you hook up with a HUD-approved housing counselor, the better.
 These counselors work for free (they are paid through government grants and in some cases grants from major mortgage lenders who really do want to avoid foreclosures if at all possible) and are well trained in the various foreclosure-prevention programs and techniques of negotiation.
 You can have no better advocate if you are trying to avoid a foreclosure or negotiate a mortgage modification.

-As the number of foreclosures continues to rise, some counselors find themselves swamped.
+As the number of foreclosures continues to rise in certain areas, in some parts of the country counselors find themselves swamped.
 You may not get your calls returned promptly—or returned at all, in some cases.
 Be patient.
 But if you do run out of patience at some point and decide to handle your own negotiations, first understand that most of the major mortgage servicers have signed up to participate in the government Making Home Affordable programs.
 Before you strike out on your own you’ll want to get a good understanding of what those programs are and whether you qualify.

 Once you call your servicer, it will probably send you a “workout package” of forms, along with some information about your options.
 After you fill out and return the forms you can talk about possible arrangements.